fl

 microbenchmark(async(), times = 1e3)

-Please note that although this ~0.6 ms is significantly higher than the ~0.15 ms we achieved above with the sprintf formatter, but this time we are calling an appender that would take 1 full second to deliver the log message (and not just printing to the console), so bringing that down to less than 1 millisecond is not too bad.
-If you need even higher throughput, then a custom appender_async without checking on the background process and potentially a faster message queue can bring this even below to 200 µs.
+Please note that although this ~0.3 ms is higher than the ~0.15 ms we achieved above with the sprintf formatter, but this time we are calling an appender that would take 1 full second to deliver the log message (and not just printing to the console), so bringing that down to less than 1 millisecond is not too bad.